Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 With the Passwords app, you won’t get an elaborate password strength report, but you’ll get notifications in the security section about compromised passwords.

-We love this because it allows us to easily visit the site, replace the compromised credential with a strong password, or delete our account altogether.
+We liked how Passwords provides a "change password" button so you can easily visit the site, replace the compromised credential with a strong password, or delete our account altogether.

 By deleting your unused accounts, you reduce your online fingerprints and your risk of identity theft.